atozncoder/atozncoder.github.io/posts/nettyreloadablesslcertificate.md

 }
 ```

-And then the secure channel server initializer uses it as follows:
+And then the secure channel server initialiser uses it as follows:
 ```
 pipeline.addLast(sslCtx.newHandler(ch.alloc()));
 ```